randommm/rabbitmq-website/site/oauth2-examples.md

 > e.g. `rabbitmq.write:*/*/*`

 OAuth 2.0 authorisation backend supports variable expansion when checking permission on topics.
 It supports any JWT claim whose value is a plain string and the `vhost` variable.
-For example, if a user has connected with the token below against the vhost `prod` should have write permission to send to any exchanged starting with `x-prod-` and any routing key starting with `u-bob-`:
+For example, if a user has connected with the token below against the vhost `prod`, they should have write permission to send to any exchange starting with `x-prod-` and any routing key starting with `u-bob-`:

 <pre class="json">
 {